-8.6 Social Security Numbers [24 CFR 5.216 and 5.218]
+8.7 Social Security Numbers [24 CFR 5.216 and 5.218, 24 CFR 5.216(g)(1)]

 Each applicant and all members of the applicant's household must disclose the complete and accurate Social Security number (SSN) assigned to each household member, and the documentation necessary to verify each SSN.
 These requirements do not apply to noncitizens who do not contend eligible immigration status.
 SLHA will deny admission to an applicant family if they do not meet the SSN disclosure and documentation requirements.